avaspataru/avaspataru/README.md

 ### Hi there 👋

+I am a computer science graduate with an interest in computational biology.
+I've done all sorts of projects during my university days and during my various internships.
+(Check out my [LinkedIn](https://www.linkedin.com/in/avaspataru/) for more on where I've been)

+I am very passionate about Software Engineering and therefore have participated in hackathons and built a couple of cool side projects you can see here.
+Even though I get super excited about software just because of how awesome the building part is, I also try to ensure that my projects can do some good!
+I'm currently working on projects which make computational biology more accessible and help people collaborate on important problems.

+Do not hesitate to contact me about any projects you think I might be able to help out with or collaborate on.
+I'm always looking forward to new exciting challenges!!

 <!--
 **avaspataru/avaspataru** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.